-The formula used for calculating a GSD Member's Required Fund Deposit includes the following major component charges:
+The formula used for calculating a GSD Member's Required Fund Deposit and Segregated Customer Margin Requirement includes the following major component charges:

-1. VaR Charge50-The VaR Charge is generally the largest component of the Required Fund Deposit.
+1. VaR Charge 51-The VaR Charge is generally the largest component of the Required Fund Depositand Segregated Customer Margin Requirement.
 It is based on the potential price volatility of unsettled positions using a sensitivity-based Value-at-Risk ("VaR") methodology.
 The VaR methodology provides an estimate of the possible losses for a given portfolio based on: (1) confidence level, (2) a time horizon and (3) historical market volatility.

 The VaR methodology is calculated at a 99 percent confidence level.
 FICC assumes a portfolio will take three days to hedge or liquidate in normal market conditions.
-The end-of-day VaR component of the Required Fund Deposit addresses the risk presented by a Member's end-of-day positions.
+The end-of-day VaR component of the Required Fund Deposit and Segregated Customer Margin Requirement addresses the risk presented by a Member's/Segregated Indirect Participant's end-of-day positions.
 GSD also calculates VaR for intraday collection, which reflects the changes in positions and thus risk profile due to the submission of new trades and completed settlement activity since the prior end of day.
-FICC uses historical simulation to estimate the impact of market volatilities on the Member's portfolio.
+FICC uses historical simulation to estimate the impact of market volatilities on the Member's/Segregated Indirect Participant's portfolio.
 A ten-year historical look-back period is used, if it includes sufficient stressed market scenarios.
 If, however, FICC determines that the historical look-back period does not contain adequate shocks, an additional period of stressed market conditions may be added to the ten-year historical data.
 A haircut method is applied to securities with insufficient requisite data used to employ the sensitivity approach.

 The sum of the VaR value and any haircut applied in lieu of VaR is used to cover the potential market price volatility for the portfolio.
 This approach assumes no diversification benefit between securities margined with VaR and those with haircuts applied.
-The sum of the VaR and haircuts applied in lieu of VaR are subject to a minimum amount, referred to as a "VaR Floor," which seeks to address the risk that the VaR model calculates a VaR Charge that is too low because of offsets applied by the model from certain offsetting long and short positions.
+The sum of the VaR and haircuts applied in lieu of VaR are subject to a minimum amount, referred to as a "VaR Floor," which seeks to address the risk that the VaR model calculates a VaR Charge that is too low because of offsets applied by the model from certain offsetting long and short positions, or "Minimum Margin Amount" complementing the VaR Floor, when securities price changes significantly exceeding those implied by the VaR model risk factors.
 To account for extreme future risks and to ensure data quality and consistency, VaR results undergo daily backtesting.

 - 2. Blackout Period Exposure Adjustment-As outlined in Principle 4 (Credit risk), the Blackout Period Exposure Adjustment addresses exposures during the Blackout Period caused by Sponsored GC/GCF Repo Transactions collateralized by mortgage-backed securities.
 The reduction or addition of the Blackout Period Exposure Adjustment will be applied to all Sponsored GC/GCF Counterparties with a portfolio that includes mortgage-backed securities and will only be imposed during the Blackout Period. - 3.
-Other Charges-GSD may assess additional charges to the Required Fund Deposit, including but not limited to the following:
+Other Charges-GSD may assess additional charges to the Required Fund Deposit and Segregated Customer Margin Requirement, including but not limited to the following: